All About Gray's Lake

 Sailing and Canoeing

 Swimming is allowed in the designated beach area only.
-No lifeguard is on duty, but life jackets are provided free of charge.
+No lifeguard is on duty, but a limited number of life jackets are provided free of charge at the swimming beach.
 Glass containers, dogs and smoking are not allowed at the beach.
 Consumption or possession of alcoholic beverages is not allowed.

 items of interest